 - Prohibit smoking material, matches, lighters, or open flames within 50 feet of fireworks or pyrotechnic material.

-- Only necessary personnel required to perform the display setup and show shall be allowed at the display site.
+- Allow only necessary personnel required to set up and perform the display on site.

 - Prohibit persons in the display site who are under the influence of alcohol, narcotics, or medication that could adversely affect judgment, mobility, or stability.

-- No cell phones or radio frequency (RF) generating devices should be used within the immediate discharge area while electrically ignited fireworks or pyrotechnic devices are prepared, loaded, or set up.
+- Do not use cell phones or radio frequency (R.F.) generating devices within the immediate discharge area while electrically ignited fireworks or pyrotechnic devices are prepared, loaded, or set up.

 - Wear personal protective equipment (PPE) appropriate for setup duties.

-- Make sure all mortars, mortar racks, bundles, pre-loaded box items, cakes, candles, and ground displays have been thoroughly inspected and deemed inherently stable.
+- Thoroughly inspect all mortars, mortar racks, bundles, pre-loaded box items, cakes, candles, and ground displays to ensure they are inherently stable.

 - Avoid placing any portion of your body over mortars during loading, wiring, or igniting and immediately after the display has been fired.